SmogDr/edar_coursebook/docs/07-multivar_eda.md

 Looking at this plot, there appears a clear correlation between the number of cylinders in a vehicle and its fuel efficiency.
-A linear fit through these data gives a Pearson correlation coefficient of -0.76, which is not a perfect relationship but a strong one, nonethless.
+A linear fit through these data gives a Pearson correlation coefficient of -0.76, which is not a perfect relationship but a strong one, nonetheless.
 Does this mean that a *causal relationship* exists?
 If so, then we only need to mandate that all future vehicles on the road be built with 4-cylinder engines, if we want more a fuel-efficient fleet!
 That mandate, of course, would likely produce minimal